EricMarshallLambert/KindlePublishingService/DESIGN_DOCUMENT.md

 * When a `SUCCESSFUL` `PublishingStatus` has been reached, the `PublishingStatusRecord` should contain a `bookId`.
 If the publishing request was for an existing book, each `PublishingStatusRecord` will have a `bookId`.
-* Throws a `PublishingRecordFoundException` when the provided `publishingRecordId` is not found in the `PublishingStatus` table.
+* Throws a `PublishingStatusNotFoundException` when the provided `publishingRecordId` is not found in the `PublishingStatus` table.
 * We have configured the API to require a non-empty publishing record ID in the request, otherwise  a `ValidationException` will be thrown.
 You do not have to account for this.